Online Graduate Certificate Programs in Counseling and Psychology

 Typical Admissions Requirements for Graduate Certificate Programs in Counseling & Psychology

 Admissions requirements for graduate certificate programs in counseling and psychology will vary from program to program.
-All will require at least a bachelor’s degree, but some will require that the undergraduate degree be in a related field.
+All will require at least a bachelor’s degree, but some will require that the undergraduate degree is in a related field.
 Others will require a master’s degree, and some are specific about the major or focus of that degree program.

-Common admissions requirements across all programs include: a bachelor’s degree; a competitive undergraduate GPA (3.0 or greater); a statement of purpose; and letter(s) of recommendation.
+Common admissions requirements across all programs include a bachelor’s degree; a competitive undergraduate GPA (3.0 or greater); a statement of purpose; and letters of recommendation.